singhkshitij/UrlShortener-REST-API/README.md

 #You should get the similar output
 REDIS_URL: redis://h:asdfqwer1234asdf@ec2-111-1-1-1.compute-1.amazonaws.com:111
 ```
 - If you get the following output.
-Voila your redis is up and running.
+Voila your REST API is up and running with full functionality enabled.
 You can try hitting the api endpoints now.
 ##### How Heroku Works ?

 > After pushing code to the remote repository named Heroku, the build process is triggered.
 Given that the project has a pom.xml, Heroku recognizes it as a Java application.
 Spring Boot has an embedded Tomcat.
 Therefore, it can be started up as a JAR file and will work as a web server.